Medical Ethics and Law - MA

 Advances in biomedical technology, changing moral attitudes, and developments in law, combine to generate difficult ethical, legal, policy challenges for those involved in the delivery of healthcare.
-This programme provides an opportunity to gain a deeper and more systematic understanding of these issues and to explore the moral problems faced by healthcare professionals and those involve in healthcare management and policy.
-It also aims to provide a foundation for pursuing further study at doctoral level for those interested in doing so.
+This programme will provide an opportunity for you to gain a deeper and more systematic understanding of these issues and to explore the moral problems faced by healthcare practitioners as well as those involved in healthcare management and policy.
+It also provides a foundation for pursuing further study at doctoral level for those interested in doing so.